 Flipping learning enables teachers to help students go deeper with the content as well as higher up the levels of Bloom's Taxonomy .
 By shifting the "remembering" and "understanding" tasks from the group to the individual, flipped learning gives teachers the opportunity to find ways to engage students and allow them the flexibility to explore things they find interesting.

 Flipped learning has an emphasis on maximising class time.
 Project-based learning engages students by allowing them to solve real-world problems.
 This engagement and immersion helps them gain deeper understandings.

 Using video as an instructional resource enables delivery of content while creating time to engage students in hands-on projects.
 Teachers can use video within the context of each project to provide instruction as students need it.

-Students are moving through their learning more quickly because they have a teacher to interact with when they encounter difficulties with their learning right there and then.
+Students are moving through their learning more quickly because they have a teacher to interact with immediately when they encounter difficulties with their learning.
 Teachers have a much richer discourse with students during the learning process using a just in time approach.

 Teacher, Emma, talks about the independence children gain and how she gets more one-on-one time with students by using the flipped approach.
 One student shares how she uses the class site to share work with her parents.

 Students are able to access learning where and when they need it.
 They regularly share their learning with their parents.
 Students comment on the flexibility and autonomy the flipped approach provides them.

 Staff from Ashhurst School talk about where they have seen achievement levels rise in their school and how they think flipped learning has contributed to that.